 Also, mission investing should complement our grantmaking—not replace it.
-We made the decision to invest $40 million of the Foundation’s investment portfolio for mission investing directly from our endowment.
-This innovative approach sets us apart from others working in our space.
-Of our $40 million investment, $30 million was reserved for MRIs and $10 million was reserved for PRIs—and we’ve exceeded both goals.
+We made the decision back in 2014 to invest $40 million of the Foundation’s investment portfolio for mission investing directly from our endowment.
+This innovative approach set us apart from others working in our space.
+Of that $40 million investment, $30 million was reserved for MRIs and $10 million was reserved for PRIs.
+We’ve since exceeded these goals by millions of dollars.

 This approach complements our grantmaking to strengthen our investments in the communities we serve and their efforts to realize good jobs and the financial capability to build assets toward a secure future in which they can achieve economic, social, and cultural prosperity.